La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **.i mi pu zi te vecnu le xlali ke zgike karni .i to'e zanru la'o gy.Eurythmics.gy.**
 > _I just bought a bad music-magazine.
 It dissed the Eurythmics._

-That's one way of grouping together verbs in tanru.
+That's one way of grouping together components in tanru.
 The other way is to use **bo** in a new role.
-When **bo** appears between two verbs, it means that those verbs group together more tightly than anything else.
+When **bo** appears between two components, it means that those components group together more tightly than anything else.
 So an alternative way of saying _bad {music magazine}_ is

 le xlali zgike bo karni
 : the bad music-magazine